AI4Finance-Foundation/ElegantRL/docs/source/about/overview.rst

 This part describes DQN-series algorithms and DDPG-series algorithms, respectively.
 Each DRL algorithm agent follows a hierarchy from its base class.

 .. image:: ../images/overview_2.png
+   :alt: Fig. 2

+As shown in Fig. 2, the inheritance hierarchy of the DQN-series algorithms is as follows:

+  - **AgentDQN**: a standard DQN agent.

+  - **AgentDoubleDQN**: a Double-DQN agent with two Q-Nets for reducing overestimation, inheriting from AgentDQN.

+  - **AgentDuelingDQN**: a DQN agent with a different Q-value calculation, inheriting from AgentDQN.

+  - **AgentD3QN**: a combination of AgentDoubleDQN and AgentDuelingDQN, inheriting from AgentDoubleDQN.

 .. code-block:: python
    :linenos: